-For listed species selected for detailed monitoring, the general stable or positive population development recorded in earlier years continued in 2008.
-Seven of the eight species (honey buzzard, white-tailed eagle, eagle owl, wryneck, lesser spotted woodpecker, nightjar and red-backed shrike) show stable or increasing numbers during the whole study period.
+For listed species selected for detailed monitoring, the general stable or positive population development recorded in earlier years continued in 2009.
+Six of the eight species (honey buzzard, white-tailed eagle, wryneck, lesser spotted woodpecker, nightjar and red-backed shrike) show stable or increasing numbers during the whole study period.
 Only one species, the osprey, have decreased in local numbers during the period.
-On a larger regional scale the ospreys show tendencies of a small increase in numbers and the decrease in Simpevarp is thus regarded as a re-distribution of birds rather than a decrease in population size.
-Comparing results between 2007 and 2008, five of the eight species remained stable or increased in numbers to 2008 (honey buzzard, white-tailed eagle, osprey, eagle owl and red-backed shrike).
-The remaining three species (wryneck, lesser spotted woodpecker and nightjar) decreased somewhat in numbers between the last two years, but the decrease was in all cases small and well within what can be regarded as normal variation.
+On a larger regional scale the ospreys show tendencies of an increase in numbers and the decrease in Simpevarp is thus regarded as a re-distribution of birds rather than a decrease in population size.
+Another species, the eagle owl show tendencies for decreasing numbers around Simpevarp.

+Comparing results between 2008 and 2009, five of the eight species remained stable or increased in numbers to 2009 (white-tailed eagle, osprey, wryneck, lesser spotted woodpecker and red-backed shrike).
+The remaining three species (honey buzzard, eagle owl and nightjar) decreased somewhat in numbers between the last two years, but the decrease was in all cases small and well within what can be regarded as normal variation.